 and Magnum M10-M16 flathead cast iron block engines.

-Reground 4,000 rpm performance torque cast cam for 10-16hp flathead Kohler engines.
-This cam profile has increased duration, legal stock lift and will pass tech for an OEM Kohler stock cam, but it adds about 3 more horsepower and 2 ft. lbs. of torque to an average stock engine with more lugging power than the 18hp cam.
-And it'll add more power and torque with a performance valve job, enlarged ports and a bored-out carburetor.
+Reground 4,000± rpm performance torque cast cam for Kohler K-series and Magnum engine models K241/M10 (10hp), K301/M12 (12hp), K321/M14 (14hp), K341/M16 (16hp) and K361 (18hp OHV).
+This cam profile has stock lift with increased duration and will pass tech for an OEM Kohler stock cam.
+It adds about 3 more horsepower and 2 ft. lbs. of torque to an average stock engine with more lugging power than the 18hp cam.
+This cam performs best with reworked and undercut valves for more airflow, ports made larger and the venturi in the carburetor bored out.
+If there's any restriction in and out of the combustion chamber, the cam will not be able to perform at 100% efficiency.
+This cam profile helps the engine produce the most power and torque between 3,600-4,500 rpms.
+At higher rpms, no substantial increase in power will result.
 This cam sounds just like an OEM stock cam.
 You can't hear the difference out the exhaust.
 It's perfect for a competing stock pulling tractor or for heavy yard work.
+Use with stock lifters.
 To prevent breakage, use only OEM or light-weight Stock-Altered single valve springs with this cam.
 This cam installs just like the OEM cam.
-Just thoroughly lubricate the inside with motor oil, align the timing marks on the gear teeth, set the end-play and valve clearances to OEM specs, and it should be good to go.
+Just thoroughly lubricate the inside with motor oil, align the timing marks on the gear teeth, set the end-play and valve clearances to OEM specs, and it should be good to go!

-NOTE: When the cam lobes are reground, metal is removed from the base circle which reduce the diameter of the base circle in order retain maximum lift at the point on the lobe.
+FYI: When the cam lobes are reground, metal is removed from the base circle which reduce the diameter of the base circle in order retain maximum lift at the point on the lobe.
 The ramps on the lobes are also "rounded" to give the cam more duration.
 The cam grinding machine's grinding stones are about 1" wide, and after the cam grinding process, I have to manually grind metal away from the sides of the base circles so the edge of the lifters won't "ride up" on the unground areas and hold the valves slightly open when they're supposed to be fully closed.
 I have to do this to every reground cam I have in stock.
 Otherwise, if everything else is set up correctly with your engine, this cam should work fine.
-There's no need to be concerned when you see the metal ground away when you receive the cam.
+There's no need to be concerned when you receive the cam and see the metal ground away.
 Also, some of the cams I have, the points lobe is slightly worn.
 (It's hard to find a good used, 100% unworn cam nowadays.)
 I include a stainless steel points pushrod with a flared end to make contact with the unworn areas of the lobe.
 The pushrod will need to be installed from inside the block before the cam is installed.

-(Tappets) for Kohler K-series and Magnum single cylinder engine models K241/M10
+Compression Release Actuating Spring for Kohler K-series and Magnum single